 - C1 passed with no changes

-- C2 passed with minor changes – candidates have two months to complete the changes and resubmit to the Program Director for approval, including a report of the revisions completed by the candidate;
+- C2 passed with minor changes – candidates have two months to complete the changes and resubmit to the Graduate Research School for approval, including a report of the revisions completed by the candidate;

-- C3 passed with major changes – candidates have four months to complete these changes and resubmit to the Program Director for approval, including a report of the corrections and amendments completed by the candidate.
-If the Research Committee is dissatisfied with the changes, the candidate might be asked to make further minor changes or to revise and resubmit to the Program Director;
+- C3 passed with major changes – candidates have four months to complete these changes and resubmit to the Graduate Research School for approval, including a report of the corrections and amendments completed by the candidate.
+If the Research Committee is dissatisfied with the changes, the candidate might be asked to make further minor changes or to revise and resubmit;

 - C4 revise and resubmit - candidates must resubmit for examination a revised thesis/portfolio after a further period of research, substantial reorganisation or reconceptualisation.
 Candidates have up to 12 months to complete these changes and then re-submit the thesis/portfolio for examination.
 Only one resubmission is allowed.
 Resubmission of a thesis/portfolio follows this process: